Anshumanformal/Anshumanformal/README.md

 <!-- - 💬 Ask me about  -->
 <!-- - 📫 How to reach me: ... -->
 - 😄 Pronouns: He/Him
-- ⚡ Interested in : I would like to contribute to any NGO or any organization working on environmental sustainability, scarce resource management and any other such initiatives
+- ⚡ Interested in : I would like to contribute to any NGO or any organization working on environmental sustainability, scarce resource management and any other such initiatives.
 - <img src="https://komarev.com/ghpvc/?username=Anshumanformal&color=green" alt="Anshuman's GitHub Visitor Count"/>

 **Languages and Tools:**